tastyminerals/cocktail_bot/README.md

 ### Cocktails database

-### How WORDNET works?
+### WORDNET similarity
 I shall omit TFIDF description since you can read about it on wikipedia.
 WORDNET however is a custom similarity search.
 Before running wordnet comparisons the user query gets expanded with wordnet adjective definitions.
+Every adjective in user query is expanded with most semantically close adjectives according to wordnet, non-contentful (there is a filter) words are removed.
 For example: `I want something blue` is converted into `clear intermediate green similar blue sky`.
-Every adjective in user query is expanded with most semantically close adjectives according to wordnet.
-The database is called with all the available fields
+The database is called with all the available fields.
+We iterate through every word in the expanded query and match it against the cocktail database.
+The number of matched words is divided by the number of words in the field and multiplied by the multiplier.
+Every cocktail entry has several different fields in the database `<description>, <history>, <ingredients>, ...`.
+If the match is found in "description" it is multiplied by 2 since the words from "description" field have more weight than the ones from "history" obviously.